alexArdigo/e-voting-app_FE/README.md

 # e-voting-app_FE
-This repository contains the frontend application for the e-voting system developed as the final project of the postgraduate course Programação para Licenciados at Iscte - Meta Digital.
+This repository contains the frontend application for the e-voting system, developed using JavaScript and React.
+It was created as the final project for the postgraduate course Programação para Licenciados at ISCTE - Meta Digital.